Pursue your spiritual journey

 - Seekers Spirituality Group

-Meets weekly to seek a deeper understanding and experience of the Christian faith through study, sharing and prayer.
+Meets weekly to seek a deeper understanding and experience of faith through study, sharing and prayer.

 - Spiritual Life Board (BCSLB)